 7) Operators in either the Multi-Multi or Multi-Single categories should note that a distributed contest station is permitted in the RAC contests, however such operations are not eligible for awards.
 A distributed station is defined as a station which does not have all transceivers, transmitters and/or receivers operated by station operators/participants/entrants located within a single 500-metre diameter circle of each other.
 Distributed Multi-Multi operations must identify such operations as part of their Cabrillo form log submission or summary sheet document.

 8) ** Although there is only one QRP category, which qualifies for a plaque or certificate, it is intended that the published results would show All Bands or the Single Band of operation.
 To facilitate this break out of the listings, your entry should indicate the band(s) or mode(s) operated.

 9) *** Although there is only one Single Operator Single Band category that qualifies for a certificate or award, it is intended that the published results would show High Power or Low Power.
 To facilitate this break out of the listings, your entry should indicate the power class you used.

 10) Operators who have participated in any multi-operator category entries may not contact the station they have participated in if they were to operate as part of another entry in the same contest.
 In addition, guest operators at any station regardless of entry category may not claim contacts with the station host owner or host station mobile call for points or multipliers.

 Awards: Plaques will be awarded to the top-scoring entrants in each category, as noted above in the category list.
 Special thanks to our sponsors for their ongoing support!
-Certificates will be awarded to the top-scoring entrant in the categories described below and they will feature the special Canada 150 logo in recognition of the 150th anniversary of Confederation.
+Certificates will be awarded to the top-scoring entrant in the categories described below.

 - Canadian provinces or territories